dolthub/docs/content/reference/sql/dolt-system-tables.md

 ## `dolt_commit_ancestors`

-The `dolt_commit_ancestors` records the ancestors for every commit in the database.
-Each commit has one or two ancestors, two in the case of a merge.
+The `dolt_commit_ancestors` table records the ancestors for every commit in the database.
+Each commit has one or two ancestors, two in the case of a merge commit.

 ### Schema